spinningarrow/blog.sahil.me/_posts/2018-03-31-shell-scripting-in-clojurescript-with-planck.md

 ```

 It reads a lot better, making it much easier to visualise the data
-transformations, and is also more consistent with how you'd pipe the data
+transformations.
+It's also more consistent with how you'd use pipes on the
-through various Unix tools.
+command line when manipulating input with various Unix tools.

 #### Putting it all together